 Electoral Calculus has made its own estimate of the political impact of these changes.
 This was done using both the latest ward electorate figures from 2020, combined with an Electoral Calculus algorithm to create an example set of new constituency boundaries.
 You can see full details of the estimates here.

 The new legislation, the Parliamentary Constituencies Act 2019-21 (text) instructs the four Boundary Commissions (one each for England, Scotland, Wales and Northern Ireland) to conduct new parliamentary boundary reviews with a "review date" of 1 December 2020, and to complete the review before 1 July 2023.

 The new parliamentary seats will be made up of, as much as possible, by joining together groups of (entire) local authority wards.
 This makes the local authority wards an important part of the new seat boundary process, so Electoral Calculus needs to use the same wards as the boundary commissions.

-An innovation in the bill is that the wards to be used are the "local government boundaries which exist, or are prospective, on the review date".
+An innovation in the act is that the wards to be used are the "local government boundaries which exist, or are prospective, on the review date".
 This means that the wards used will be similar to the wards of 2020, but will include wards which will change in the next couple of years.

-As a first step, the Electoral Calculus electoral data has been upgraded to work with the wards of 2020.
-These "Wards 2020" are similar to the earlier "Wards 2019" which were incorporated in April, but include changes to the following local authorities:
+Electoral Calculus electoral data has been upgraded to work with these wards of "2021+".
+These "Wards 2021+" are similar to the earlier "Wards 2019" which were incorporated in April 2020, but include changes to the following local authorities:

 See also the information about the now-abandoned "2018 review", to compare against the 2023 Review.